USS Leonidas (AD-7)

-USS Leonidas (AD-7) was a destroyer tender, the lone ship in her class, named for Leonidas I (a king of Sparta), and the second United States naval vessel to bear the name.
+USS Leonidas (AD-7) was a ship of the United States Navy named for Leonidas I, a king of Sparta, the second United States naval vessel to bear the name.
+During her career, she served as a collier, survey ship, and destroyer tender.

+Construction, acquisition, and commissioning

-Originally built as Elizabeth Holland by S. P. Austin & Son, Ltd., Sunderland, England in 1897–98, she was acquired by the Navy from Samuel P. Holland, London, 16 April 1898, and commissioned at New York on 21 May 1898.
+Originally built as Elizabeth Holland by S. P. Austin & Son, Ltd., Sunderland, England, in 1897–1898, she was acquired by the U.S. Navy from Samuel P. Holland, London, on 16 April 1898.
+She was commissioned at New York City on 21 May 1898.

 Service history

 Collier, 1898–1912

 Converted into a collier for duty with the newly established Navy Fleet Train, Leonidas departed New York on 30 May 1898 on a coaling voyage to Key West, Florida, and following her return to Norfolk, Virginia in mid-June, sailed again on the 23rd for Cuba and Jamaica, supplying occupation troops and naval units.
 Putting into League Island Navy Yard, Philadelphia on 15 December, she decommissioned on the 27th and remained there in reserve for nearly two years.

 Reactivated on 8 November 1900 she served with the Collier Service, carrying coal to naval ships and stations along the Atlantic coast and in the West Indies through 1908.
 Decommissioning at Portsmouth Navy Yard in Kittery, Maine, from 15 February to 11 June 1909, the ship resumed her service as an Atlantic Fleet Auxiliary.
 In 1912, the Leonidas carried several tons of relics retrieved from the USS Maine, including the battleship's main mast, to the United States.
 She was placed out of service on 3 May 1912 at Portsmouth to fit out for duty as a survey ship.